piccoloaiutante/build/ansible/README.md

             will additionally make ansible try to become root for all commands run.
  - `alias=`: creates shorthand names for ssh convenience.

-Each host can also labels.
+ - `labels=`: Each host can also labels.
 More on that below.

 #### Working with labels